 FLORIDA

-The state of Florida has some of the best bamboo growing climate in the country.
+The state of Florida has some of the best bamboo-growing conditions in the country.
 This can be great news if you’re looking for a place to farm bamboo.
 But it also provides ideal circumstances for bamboo to spread out of control.
 So many varieties of bamboo thrive in this warm, humid climate, and some residents are reasonably concerned.
 However, Florida has yet to pass any laws prohibiting the cultivation of bamboo.

 Plant regulations and prohibition in the U.S.

-The 2018 Farm Bill finally made it legal to grow help nationwide.
-Today, everyone and his tie-dyed uncle wants to grow hemp for the CBD extract, a cannabinoid that’s not so prevalent in high grade marijuana.
+The 2018 Farm Bill finally made it legal to grow hemp nationwide.
+Today, everyone and his tie-dyed uncle wants to grow hemp for the CBD extract, a cannabinoid that’s not so prevalent in high-grade marijuana.
 But still, hardly any farmers in the U.S. are growing hemp for fiber, paper or textiles.

 Now, with bamboo textiles gaining steam, conspiracy theorists are eager to find a plot by the cotton, timber and pesticide industries to ban the green alternative.
 Considering the history of hemp, such a conspiracy might be plausible for some.
 But outlawing ornamental bamboo in New Jersey and Pennsylvania is hardly the way to cripple this burgeoning industry.